Frequently Asked Dental Questions – Houston, TX

 What payment methods do you accept?

-We accept cash, check, credit card, or CareCredit medical financing.
+We accept cash, check, credit card, CareCredit and LendingClub medical financing.

 What precautions do you take to ensure patient safety?